 How is it treated?

-While MC lesions can go away on their own, treatment is often recommended.
-Treating MC reduces the risk of lesions traveling to other parts of the body and helps to prevent transmission to others.
+While the lesions can go away on their own, treatment is often recommended.
+Treatment reduces the risk of lesions moving to other parts of the body and helps to prevent transmission to others.
+Once the lesions are healed and gone, it can no longer be spread.

-Topical medications: Topical gels and creams -- such as podophyllum, trichloroacetic acid (Tri-Chlor®), cantharidin (Verr-CanthTM), tretinoin (Avita™, Retin-A®), tincture of iodine, silver nitrate, or phenol -- can be applied directly to the MC lesions.
-Some of these medications can be applied at home while others need to be applied by a healthcare provider, often a dermatologist.
+- Topical medications: Topical gels and creams can be applied directly to the lesions, including podophyllum (not during pregnancy), trichloroacetic acid (Tri-Chlor), cantharidin (Cantharone, Verr-Canth), tretinoin (Atralin, Retin-A, others), salicylic acid, potassium hydroxide, iodine, or imiquimod.
+Some of these can be applied at home while others are applied by a health provider, often a dermatologist.

-Surgical options: These include cryotherapy (applications of liquid nitrogen to freeze MC lesions), laser treatment, curettage (scraping of MC lesions), and electrocautery (an electric needle used to remove MC bumps).
-These procedures are always performed in a doctor's office, often by a dermatologist.
+- Surgery: Various procedures include cryotherapy (using liquid nitrogen to freeze lesions), laser treatment, curettage (scraping of lesions), and electrocautery (electric needle that removes bumps).
+These are always performed in a doctor’s office, often by a dermatologist.

 How is it prevented?

-The molluscum contagiosum virus, which causes MC, can be hard to avoid, given that it is spread by skin-to-skin contact.
-The best tip is to avoid touching or brushing up against a partner's MC lesions.
+The molluscum virus can be hard to avoid, given that it is spread by skin-to-skin contact.
+Prevention tips include:

 Are there any experimental treatments?